LucyLi2021/GUI-with-python/README.md

 I really want to thank my leader because she believes me that I can do it.
 And I really learn a lot during this internship and also realize that I should always be positive and confident!

-new.py is the code that I achieve the whole process
+new.py is the code that I achieve the whole process.
+Due to company's privacy, I will not upload data, even if all I have it's only sample data.